Buddhists

 In America, adherents are estimated at between one and two million Buddhists.
 Canada reports 366,830 Buddhists.
 Not all Buddhists are immigrants from Asia.
 PewResearch says, “In sharp contrast to Islam and Hinduism, Buddhism in the U.S. is primarily made up of native-born adherents, whites and converts.”
 Many westerners have studied or practiced Buddhism and decided they like it better than what they knew of Christianity.
 You can help them through prayer.

-Register at the Center for East Asian Religions to access specialized resources such as the following:
+Register to gain access specialized resources such as the following:

 Winning Hearts Video Training Series - A 14-episode series that takes you through the basics of ministry to East Asians.
 Topics range from the history of Buddhism and how it impacts East Asian worldview, to understanding why East Asians are not easily reached by the Gospel.
-We also introduce the CEAR Disciple-making Cycle.
-Through the series we will help you plan for successful ministry.
+It also introduces you to a Disciple-Making Cycle especially for ministering to Buddhists.

 GLOW tracts especially written for Buddhists.